 The flow below also increases agent efficiency because calls that are not answered (e.g., that ring multiple times without an answer) are kept from the agent as are calls that are made to disconnected or bad phone numbers.

-Answering machine detection algorithms can significantly improve a call center’s outbound answer and connect rates.
+Answering machine detection algorithms can significantly improve a call center's outbound answer and connect rates.
+For example, many predictive dialer sysems will automatically tag a call that ends up with an answering machine with a disposition code (such as “answering machine”) so that those calls can be redialed at a later time.
 However, it is important to configure AMD processes properly to get the best results.
-First, let’s take a look at the different ways that call center software systems implement answering machine detection.
+First, let's take a look at the different ways that call center software systems implement answering machine detection.

 Types of answering machine detection